Kandru/cs2-roll-the-dice/README.md

 bind "o" rtd
 ```

+### !dice auto

+Enables or disables the automatic !rtd mode on player spawn.

 ### !givedice (@rollthedice/admin)

 This command triggers the !rtd command for all or specific players.
 Only available with the correct permission (@rollthedice/admin).